omni-us/jsonargparse/DOCUMENTATION.rst

 calls are supported normally.
 When there is a discrepancy between the calls, the parameters behave differently and are shown in the help with the default like ``Conditional<ast-resolver> {DEFAULT_1, ...}``.
-The main difference is that these parameters are not included in :py:meth:`.ArgumentParser.get_defaults` or the output of ``--print_config``.
-This is necessary because the parser does not know which of the calls will be used at runtime, and adding them would cause :py:meth:`.ArgumentParser.instantiate_classes` to fail due to unexpected keyword arguments.
+The main difference is that these parameters are not included in :meth:`get_defaults
+<.ArgumentParser.get_defaults>` or the output of ``--print_config``.
+This is
+necessary because the parser does not know which of the calls will be used at runtime, and adding them would cause :meth:`instantiate_classes
+<.ArgumentParser.instantiate_classes>` to fail due to unexpected keyword
+arguments.

 .. note::